IoT Day, 13 years on…

 Funding is (no longer) the problem

 What’s holding the IoT back today isn’t a lack of funding, it’s a lack of general awareness and motivation.
-And that’s something we can celebrate on IoT Day 2026: the path to ubiquitous IoT is finally clear, if only we can once again get everyone excited about, and working towards it, like during the peak hype back in 2014, when, coincidentally many of the enabling global standards emerged!
+We can do it, we’re just prioritising other things (no pun intended).
+And that’s something we can celebrate on IoT Day 2026: the path to ubiquitous IoT is finally clear, if only we can once again get everyone excited about it, and working towards it, like during the peak hype back in 2014, when, coincidentally many of the enabling global standards emerged!

 Happy IoT Day 2026!
-Go and put together something useful and show your friends how IoT is cool (again)!
+Go and put together something simple and useful, and show your friends how IoT is cool (again)!